 I was captivated by this biography of Vita Sackville-West, the creator of Sissinghurst, one of the finest, as well as most relatable and friendliest gardens in all of England.

-English garden designer Penelope Hobhouse has worked and lectured extensively in the U.S. Her gardens burst forth from their borders like ocean waves.
+English garden designer Penelope Hobhouse has worked and lectured extensively in the United States.
+Her gardens burst forth from their borders like ocean waves.

 This is a charming, oftentimes hilarious memoir of Beverley Nichols’ country garden and cottage, with illustrations by Rex Whistler.
 If you can find the original, published in 1932, grab it—it’s a collector’s item.